aeternity/protocol/contracts/sophia.md

 fails.

 To recover the underlying `address` of a contract instance there is a field `address : address`.
-For instance, to send tokens to the voting contract without calling it you can write
+For instance, to send tokens to the voting contract (given that it is payable) without calling it you can write

 ```javascript